 Kingsbridge, Devon

-In 19 acres of sub-tropical gardens, this family-owned 65-room spa hotel is a happy marriage of the traditional and informal, with well-equipped rooms, fine dining in the smart Trevilder, and a gastropub menu in the 16th-century village inn.
+In 19 acres of sub-tropical gardens, this family-owned and family-friendly spa hotel is a happy marriage of the traditional and informal, with on-site golf, tennis and croquet, well-equipped rooms, a fine dining sea-view restaurant with a wall of windows, and the 16th-century Village Inn serving a gastropub menu.

 While Devon is popular in the summer, when the schools have gone back in September it becomes a peaceful holiday haven surrounded by spectacular seascapes.
 Here are 10 of the good hotel guide's top Devon hotels to visit in September...